nalton-software/WebsiteV1/p5Whiteboard/README.md

 - Like errors, but instead of the ** prefix, they have a || prefix
 - Are kept in dictionary.js except that the || prefix is replaced with WARN

+#### Vectors/coordinates:
+- These used to be stored as p5 vector objects but it turns out that they are cyclic somehow and that makes FF angry, so I have coded my own (simpler) vector objects called SVector.
+They have their own methods and there will also be some aux functions to add/divide/sub/mult them without editing them, like the p5.Vector.add(v1, v2)

 ## Detailed Class Information:
 [Contents](#Contents)